northstowekarate/northstowekarate.github.io/about/index.md

 Northstowe Karate Club is a friendly Shotokan karate club serving Northstowe, Cambridge and the surrounding villages.
 We welcome children aged 8 and over, teenagers, adults and families, from complete beginners to experienced martial artists.

 Our aim is simple: to provide high-quality traditional karate training in a safe, supportive and welcoming environment where students can develop confidence, fitness, self-discipline and practical self-defence skills.
-Kids, adults and families train side-by-side developing confidence, fitness and focus.
+Kids, adults and families train side-by-side.

 We believe karate is for everyone - regardless of background, or physical ability.
 Our instructors foster a respectful and supportive atmosphere where diversity is celebrated, and every member feels valued.
 From children developing coordination and focus to adults seeking fitness or self-defence skills, Northstowe Karate Club offers a space where personal growth and community spirit go hand in hand.

-We teach traditional [Shotokan Karate](https://en.wikipedia.org/wiki/Shotokan), a Japanese martial art.
-We are a member of [Japan Shotokan Karate England](https://jske.co.uk) and are affiliated with the [Japan Karate Association](https://www.jka.or.jp/en/), which is one of the largest and most prestigious karate organizations in the world.

 ## Why we train